rogercasalsfr/Itx_anl/README.md

 **Master thesis**

-The objective of this project is to discern immune cell trajectories and gene regulatory networks within a tumor microenvironment.
+The main goal of this project is to discern immune cell trajectories and gene regulatory networks within a tumor microenvironment.
 The project's efficacy is under assessment.
 Another aim is to identify differentially expressed genes to delineate the trajectories and conduct enrichment analysis.

 The data utilized was sourced from the GSE123813 repository, exclusively employing samples from SCC patients.
 The data is from "pre" and "post" immunotherapy treatment